-Plan your trial day ahead of time.
+Plan your trial day ahead of time

-- Some evidence shows that caffeine and green tea act as an appetite suppressants
+Drink plenty of water and zero-calorie beverages throughout the day.
+Some evidence shows that caffeine and green tea act as appetite suppressants.

 After the trial, you will know how your body responds to 500 kcal and if this is a good fit for you or not.